insellab/insellab.github.io/index.md

 ### To cite this work, please refer to:

-> *GPCRs show frequent mutation, copy number variation and differential mRNA expression in solid tumors.
-Sriram K, Moyung K, Corriden R, Insel PA.
-2017. _____*
+> *The landscape of GPCR expression, mutation and copy number variation in solid tumors.
+Sriram K, Moyung K, Corriden R, Carter H, Insel PA.
+2018. _____*

 * * *